wadcom/kisarra-docs/README.md

  * 5 players: 33x33
  * 6 players: 36x36

+### Betirium Density

+The density of Betirium spot depends on how far it is from the center of the map.
+The expected density decreases linearly from 60 at the center of the map to 40 at the edge.

 ## Supplies

 Each turn, the player receives 2 units of supplies for free, and a certain